dimi309/small3d/README.md

 That's it!

 Let's try it out.
-Create a ball/deps directory and from the built small3d framework (see Building section above) copy the build/include and build/lib directories to this deps directory.
-Also, copy the small3d/resources/shaders directory to this resources directory and the cmake directory from the root of the small3d framework repository to the root ball directory.
-Then, back from the root ball directory execute:
+Create a *ball/deps* directory and from the built small3d framework (see Building section above) copy the *build/include* and *build/lib* directories to this *deps* directory.
+Also, copy the *small3d/resources/shaders* directory to the *resources* directory and the *cmake* directory from the root of the small3d framework repository to the root *ball* directory.
+Then, back from the root *ball* directory execute:

 	mkdir build
 	cd build